-The prime thirty mile section takes anglers through the pastoral valleys between Afton and Alpine, Wyoming.
 The Salt holds a few rainbows and brook trout but the prime attractions are the Snake River Fine Spotted Cutthroat and brown trout in the 10-22 inch range.
 The Salt River offers great opportunities to catch trophy browns in the early and late part of the season as the fish move up from Palisades Reservoir.
 The beauty of the fly fishing Wyoming – Salt River, in addition to the surrounding mountains, is the early season fishing.
 Spring run off occurs sooner, and clears faster, than at other western Wyoming rivers.
-WorldCast Anglers has historically been able to access the Salt River by mid-May and utilize the river until some of the bigger rivers have cleared.
+WorldCast Anglers has historically been able to access the Salt River by early June and utilize the river until some of the bigger rivers have cleared.

 Check out our Salt River Fly Fishing Report.